Medical expert of the article

 Pleurisy of tumor etiology

-Among all pleural effusions, tumor effusions are 15-20%.
-According to the data of Light (1983), 75% of malignant pleural effusions are due to lung cancer, breast cancer, lymphoma.
-In the first place among all tumors that cause the appearance of pleural effusion is lung cancer.
-According to NS Tyukhtin and SD Poletayev (1989), lung cancer (usually central) is diagnosed in 72% of patients with tumor pleurisy.
+Among all pleural effusions, tumor effusions account for 15-20%.
+According to Light (1983), 75% of malignant pleural effusions are caused by lung cancer, breast cancer, and lymphoma.
+Lung cancer is the most common tumor causing pleural effusion.
+According to N. S. Tyukhtin and S. D. Poletaev (1989), lung cancer (usually central) is diagnosed in 72% of patients with tumor pleurisy.

 The second most common cause of malignant exudative pleurisy is metastatic breast cancer, the third is malignant lymphoma, lymphogranulomatosis.
 In other cases, we are talking about pleural mesothelioma, ovarian and uterine cancer, cancer of various parts of the gastrointestinal tract and tumors of other localizations.

-The main mechanisms for the formation of pleural effusion in malignant tumors are (Light, 1983):
+The main mechanisms of formation of pleural effusion in malignant tumors are (Light, 1983):

-- tumor metastasis to the pleura and a significant increase in the permeability of its vessels;
+- tumor metastases to the pleura and a significant increase in the permeability of its vessels;

-- obstruction of lymphatic metastases and a sharp decrease in fluid resorption from the pleural cavity;
+- obstruction of lymphatic vessels by metastases and a sharp decrease in fluid resorption from the pleural cavity;

 - obstruction of the thoracic lymphatic duct (development of chylothorax);

-- development of hypoproteinemia due to cancer intoxication and impaired protein-educational function of the liver.
+- development of hypoproteinemia due to cancer intoxication and disruption of the protein-forming function of the liver.

-Pleural effusion of tumor nature has quite distinctive features:
+Pleural effusion of tumor origin has quite characteristic features:

-- gradual development of effusion and the rest of clinical symptoms (weakness, anorexia, weight loss, shortness of breath, cough with separation of sputum, often with an admixture of blood);
+- gradual development of effusion and other clinical symptoms (weakness, anorexia, weight loss, shortness of breath, cough with sputum, often with blood);

-- detection of a sufficiently large amount of fluid in the cavity of the pleura and its rapid accumulation after the performed pleurocentesis;
+- detection of a sufficiently large amount of fluid in the pleural cavity and its rapid accumulation after thoracentesis;

-- hemorrhagic character of effusion; with malignant lymphoma - often there is chylothorax;
+- hemorrhagic nature of the effusion; in malignant lymphoma - chylothorax is often observed;

-- compliance of pleural effusion with all exudate criteria and very often low glucose content (the lower the level of glucose in the exudate, the worse the prognosis for the patient);
+- compliance of pleural effusion with all the criteria of exudate and very often low glucose content (the lower the glucose level in the exudate, the worse the prognosis for the patient);

-- detection of pleural effusion of malignant cells; it is advisable to analyze several pleural fluid samples to obtain more reliable results;
+- detection of malignant cells in pleural effusion; it is advisable to analyze several samples of pleural fluid to obtain more reliable results;

-Malignant mesothelioma is formed from mesothelial cells lining the pleural cavity.
-The development of this tumor is particularly affected by persons who work long hours with asbestos.
-The period between tumor development and the time of onset of contact with asbestos is 20 to 40 years.
+Malignant mesothelioma develops from the mesothelial cells lining the pleural cavity.
+People who have worked with asbestos for a long time are particularly susceptible to developing this tumor.
+The period between the development of the tumor and the time of contact with asbestos is from 20 to 40 years.

-The age of patients varies from 40 to 70 years.
+The age of patients ranges from 40 to 70 years.
 The main clinical symptoms of malignant mesothelioma are:

-- gradually increasing pain of a permanent character in the chest without a clear connection with the respiratory movements;
+- gradually increasing pain of a constant nature in the chest without a clear connection with breathing movements;

 - paroxysmal dry cough, constantly increasing shortness of breath, weight loss;

-- Pleural effusion is the most common and early emerging symptom of malignant mesothelioma;
+- Pleural effusion is the most common and early-appearing sign of malignant mesothelioma;

-- syndrome of compression of the superior vena cava with a growing tumor (edema of the neck and face, widening of the veins in the neck and upper chest, shortness of breath); the germination of the tumor in the pericardium and the walls of the heart cavities leads to the development of exudative pericarditis, heart failure, cardiac arrhythmias;
+- superior vena cava compression syndrome by a growing tumor (swelling of the neck and face, dilation of the veins in the neck and upper chest, shortness of breath); tumor growth into the pericardium and the walls of the heart cavities leads to the development of exudative pericarditis, heart failure, and cardiac arrhythmias;

-- characteristic data for computed tomography of the lungs - a thickening of the pleura with an uneven nodular internal border, especially at the base of the lung, in some cases, tumor nodes in the lungs are determined;
+- characteristic data in computed tomography of the lungs - thickening of the pleura with an uneven nodular internal border, especially at the base of the lung, in some cases tumor nodules are detected in the lungs;

-- features pleural fluid: yellowish or serous-bloody color; has all the signs of exudate; decrease in glucose and pH; a high content of hyaluronic acid and the associated high viscosity of the liquid; a large number of lymphocytes and mesothelial cells in the sediment of exudate; detection of malignant cells in multiple studies of exudate in 20-30% of patients.
+- Features of pleural fluid: yellowish or serous-bloody color; has all the signs of exudate; decreased glucose content and pH value; high content of hyaluronic acid and associated high viscosity of the fluid; large number of lymphocytes and mesothelial cells in the exudate sediment; detection of malignant cells in multiple studies of exudate in 20-30% of patients.

-For the final verification of the diagnosis, multiple biopsy of the parietal pleura, thoracoscopy with biopsy and even diagnostic thoracotomy should be performed.
+For final verification of the diagnosis, multiple biopsies of the parietal pleura, thoracoscopy with biopsy, and even diagnostic thoracotomy should be performed.

-Meigs' syndrome is ascites and pleural effusion in malignant tumors of the pelvic organs (ovarian cancer, uterus cancer).
-In tumors of this localization, a significant ascites develops due to peritoneal carcinomatosis and ascitic fluid seeps through the diaphragm into the pleural cavity.
-Most often, pleural effusion is observed on the right, but bilateral localization is possible.
+Meigs syndrome is ascites and pleural effusion in malignant tumors of the pelvic organs (ovarian cancer, uterine cancer).
+In tumors of this localization, significant ascites develops due to peritoneal carcinomatosis and ascitic fluid leaks through the diaphragm into the pleural cavity.
+Most often, pleural effusion is observed on the right, but bilateral localization is also possible.
 Pleural effusion can also be caused by tumor metastases to the pleura.

-Pleural effusion in Meigs syndrome is an exudate, it can detect malignant cells.
+Pleural effusion in Meigs syndrome is an exudate, and malignant cells can be found in it.

-The most common exudative pleurisy develops with systemic lupus erythematosus.
+Most often, exudative pleurisy develops in systemic lupus erythematosus.
 Pleural damage in this disease is observed in 40-50% of patients.
-Exudative pleurisy is usually bilateral, exudate serous, contains a large number of lymphocytes, it reveals lupus cells, antinuclear antibodies.
+Exudative pleurisy is usually bilateral, the exudate is serous, contains a large number of lymphocytes, lupus cells, antinuclear antibodies are found in it.
 A characteristic feature of exudative pleurisy in systemic lupus erythematosus is the high efficiency of glucocorticoid therapy.
-With pleural biopsy, chronic inflammation and fibrosis is found.
+Pleural biopsy reveals chronic inflammation and fibrosis.

-With rheumatism, exudative pleurisy is observed in 2-3% of patients, effusion is serous exudate, contains many lymphocytes.
-Usually pleurisy develops on the background of other clinical manifestations of rheumatism, primarily rheumatic heart disease and is well treatable with nonsteroidal anti-inflammatory drugs.
+In rheumatism, exudative pleurisy is observed in 2-3% of patients, the effusion is a serous exudate, contains many lymphocytes.
+Usually, pleurisy develops against the background of other clinical manifestations of rheumatism, primarily rheumatic carditis, and responds well to treatment with non-steroidal anti-inflammatory drugs.
 Puncture biopsy reveals a picture of chronic inflammation of the pleura and its fibrosis.

-Exudative pleurisy in rheumatoid arthritis is characterized by chronic recurrent course, serous lymphocyte exudate, contains rheumatoid factor in high titers (<1: 320), low glucose, high LDH level, cholesterol crystals are detected.
+Exudative pleurisy in rheumatoid arthritis is characterized by a chronic relapsing course, the exudate is serous lymphocytic, contains rheumatoid factor in high titers (< 1:320), low glucose levels, a high level of LDH is noted, and cholesterol crystals are detected.

-Exudative pleurisy can develop and with other systemic diseases of connective tissue - scleroderma, dermatomyositis.
-To establish an etiological diagnosis of exudative pleurisy, diagnostic criteria for these diseases are used and other causes of pleural effusion are excluded.
+Exudative pleurisy can also develop with other systemic diseases of connective tissue - scleroderma, dermatomyositis.
+To establish an etiological diagnosis of exudative pleurisy, diagnostic criteria of these diseases are used and other causes of pleural effusion are excluded.

-Pleural effusion corresponds to the signs of exudate, serous or serous-hemorrhagic, is rich in neutrophils and contains a large amount of amylase (more than in serum).
+Pleural effusion corresponds to the signs of exudate, serous or serous-hemorrhagic, rich in neutrophils and contains a large amount of amylase (more than in the blood serum).
 Pancreatogenic effusion is more often localized on the left and has a tendency to chronic course.

 Pleurisy with uremia

-Exudative uremic pleurisy, as a rule, is combined with fibrinous or exudative pericarditis.
-Exudate serous-fibrinous, is hemorrhagic, contains few cells, usually monocytes.
-The level of creatinine in the pleural fluid is elevated, but it is lower than in the blood.
+Exudative uremic pleurisy is usually combined with fibrinous or exudative pericarditis.
+The exudate is serous-fibrinous, can be hemorrhagic, contains few cells, usually monocytes.
+The creatinine level in the pleural fluid is elevated, but it is lower than in the blood.

-Pleural effusion may occur with hydralazine, novocainamide, isoniazid, chlorpromazine, phenytoin, sometimes with bromocriptine.
-To the appearance of effusion leads to long-term treatment with these drugs.
-Usually there is also a medical lesion of the lungs.
+Pleural effusion may occur with treatment with hydralazine, novocainamide, isoniazid, chlorpromazine, phenytoin, and sometimes with bromocriptine.
+Long-term treatment with these drugs leads to effusion.
+Drug-induced lung injury is also common.

 Empyema of the pleura

-Empyema of the pleura (purulent pleurisy) - accumulation of pus in the pleural cavity.
-Empyema of the pleura may complicate the course of pneumonia (especially streptococcal), spontaneous pneumothorax penetrating chest injuries, pulmonary tuberculosis, and may also develop due to the transition of purulent process from neighboring organs (in particular, in the breakthrough of lung abscess)
+Empyema of the pleura (purulent pleurisy) is an accumulation of pus in the pleural cavity.
+Empyema of the pleura can complicate the course of pneumonia (especially streptococcal), spontaneous pneumothorax penetrating chest wounds, pulmonary tuberculosis, and can also develop due to the transition of the purulent process from neighboring organs (in particular, with a rupture of a lung abscess)

-- there are intense pains in the chest and shortness of breath;
+- intense chest pain and shortness of breath appear;

-- body temperature rises to 39-40 ° C, there are tremendous chills and profuse sweating;
+- body temperature rises to 39-40°C, severe chills and profuse sweating appear;

-- there is a swelling of the chest tissue on the side of the lesion;
+- swelling of the chest tissue on the affected side occurs;

-- marked symptoms of intoxication, suitable pain, general weakness, anorexia, myalgia, arthralgia;
+- pronounced symptoms of intoxication are noted: severe pain, general weakness, anorexia, myalgia, arthralgia;

-- the analysis of peripheral blood is characterized by significant leukocytosis, a shift of the leukocyte formula to the left, a sharp increase in ESR, toxic granularity of neutrophils;
+- peripheral blood analysis is characterized by significant leukocytosis, a shift in the leukocyte formula to the left, a sharp increase in ESR, and toxic granularity of neutrophils;

-- exudate purulent, the cellular composition is characterized by a large number of neutrophilic leukocytes (more than 85% of all cells, an absolute number of neutrophils> 100000 in 1 mm), low glucose (less than 1.6 mmol / l), no fibrinogen (clot is formed), high total LDH (more than 5.5 mmol / l / h), low - LDH1 (less than 20%) and high LDH5 (more than 30%); pH value <7.2;
+- the exudate is purulent, the cellular composition is characterized by a large number of neutrophilic leukocytes (more than 85% of all cells, absolute neutrophil count> 100,000 in 1 mm), low glucose levels (less than 1.6 mmol/l), absence of fibrinogen (a clot is not formed), high levels of total LDH (more than 5.5 mmol/l/h), low LDH1 (less than 20%) and high levels of LDH5 (more than 30%); pH<7.2;

-- from exudate it is possible to allocate culture of a streptococcus, a pathogenic staphilococcus and other originators, especially often anaerobic bacteria.
+- From the exudate it is possible to isolate a culture of streptococcus, pathogenic staphylococcus and other pathogens, especially anaerobic bacteria.

 Pleural effusions in pulmonary embolism

-Pleural effusions are observed with PE in 30-50% of cases.
-Their appearance is due mainly to the increased permeability of the visceral pleura in the projection of the infarction of the lungs.
-In 20% of cases pleural effusion in PE is a transudate in other cases it is exudates, sometimes hemorrhagic.
+Pleural effusions are observed in pulmonary embolism in 30-50% of cases.
+Their appearance is caused mainly by increased permeability of the visceral pleura in the projection of the pulmonary infarction.
+In 20% of cases, pleural effusion in pulmonary embolism is a transudate; in other cases, these are exudates, sometimes hemorrhagic.

-Chilothorax is a chyleous pleural effusion, i.e. Accumulation in the pleural cavity of lymph.
-The main causes of chylothorax are damage to the lymphatic duct (during operations on the esophagus, aorta and trauma), as well as blockade of the lymphatic system and veins of the mediastinum with a tumor (most often lymphosarcoma).
+Chylothorax is a chylous pleural effusion, i.e. accumulation of lymph in the pleural cavity.
+The main causes of chylothorax are damage to the thoracic lymphatic duct (during operations on the esophagus, aorta and trauma), as well as blockage of the lymphatic system and mediastinal veins by a tumor (most often lymphosarcoma).
 The development of chylothorax is also extremely characteristic of lymphangioleiomyomatosis.

-Quite often the cause of chylothorax can not be established.
-Such a chylothorax is called idiopathic.
-According to Light (1983), idiopathic chylothorax in adults is most often the result of minor trauma to the chest lymphatic duct (with coughing, hiccough) that occurs after eating fatty foods.
-In rare cases, chylothorax develops with cirrhosis of the liver, heart failure.
+Often, the cause of chylothorax cannot be determined.
+Such chylothorax is called idiopathic.
+According to Light (1983), idiopathic chylothorax in adults is most often a consequence of minor trauma to the thoracic lymphatic duct (during coughing, hiccups), which occurs after eating fatty foods.
+In rare cases, chylothorax develops with liver cirrhosis, heart failure.

-Clinical manifestations of chylothorax completely correspond to the symptomatology of pleural effusion: patients complain of progressive dyspnea and heaviness in the region of the corresponding half of the thorax.
-The acute onset of the disease is characteristic.
-Unlike pleural effusions of a different nature, chylothorax, as a rule, is not accompanied by pains in the chest and fever, since lymph does not irritate the pleura.
+The clinical manifestations of chylothorax are completely consistent with the symptoms of pleural effusion: patients complain of progressive dyspnea and heaviness in the corresponding half of the chest.
+Acute onset of the disease is characteristic.
+Unlike pleural effusions of other origins, chylothorax is usually not accompanied by chest pain and fever, since the lymph does not irritate the pleura.

-At objective research of the patient signs of a pleural effusion are found out, that is confirmed by roentgenological research.
+During an objective examination of the patient, signs of pleural effusion are detected, which is confirmed by X-ray examination.

 The diagnosis of chylothorax is verified by pleural puncture.
 The following properties of pleural fluid are characteristic of chylothorax: